jruizgit/rules/docs/py/README.txt

 A full forward chaining implementation (A.K.A.
 Rete) is used to evaluate facts and massive streams of events in real time.
 A simple, yet powerful meta-liguistic abstraction lets you define simple and complex rulesets as well as control flow structures such as flowcharts, statecharts, nested statecharts and time driven flows.

-The Durable Rules core engine is implemented in C, which enables ultra fast rule evaluation as well as muti-language support.
-Durable Rules relies on state of the art technologies: Werkzeug(http://werkzeug.pocoo.org/ is used to host rulesets).
+The durable_rules core engine is implemented in C, which enables ultra fast rule evaluation as well as muti-language support. durable_rules relies on state of the art technologies: Werkzeug(http://werkzeug.pocoo.org/ is used to host rulesets).
 Inference state is cached using Redis(http://www.redis.io), This allows for fault tolerant execution and scale-out without giving up performance.

 **Example 1**